 - I need a new hot water heater.

-- Charlie told his mom he made it for her with his own hands.
+- Charlie proudly told his mom that he made the scarf himself.

-- There is a lot of frozen ice on the road.
+- Be careful, there is a lot of frozen ice on the road!

 - I know it's true because I heard it with my own ears.

 - She always over exaggerates.